Strongly coupled giant-atom waveguide quantum electrodynamics: Discussion and conclusion

 \section{Discussion and conclusion}

 Our study focuses on giant atoms coupled to an LC-circuit resonators waveguide, but these findings can also be extended to systems composed of giant atoms interacting with rectangular waveguides \cite{Wang2022}, acoustic waveguides \cite{Manenti2017,science.1257219}, or transmission-line waveguides \cite{Kannan2020,PhysRevA.103.023710}.
-Although only the case of $N=2$ is presented here, our theory is universally valid for larger $N$.
+Although our work only considers one or two giant atoms interacting at two different sites, our conclusion is applicable to multiple atoms interacting with multiple points.
+In fact, the general formulation we developed in Sec. \ref{sec_II} is for $N$ giant atoms interacting with $M$ different sites of the one-dimensional coupled-resonator array.
+While the calculation may become more complicated for more atoms interacting with more points, and the quantitative condition for the formation of BOCs and BICs may differ, our conclusion that BOCs and BICs suppress the non-Markovian decoherence of giant atoms remains unchanged.
 Under current experimental conditions, the coupling strength $g_0/(2\pi)$ and the nearest-neighbor coupling strength $h/(2\pi)$ can reach the values of from $10$ to $100$ MHz, while the resonator frequency $\omega_c/(2\pi)$ and the giant-atom frequency $\Omega/(2\pi)$ typically lie in the range of $1$ to $10$ GHz \cite{PhysRevX.11.041043,PhysRevX.11.011015}.
 This large frequency separation strongly justifies the validity of the rotating-wave approximation.
-Furthermore, the coupling efficiency of the superconducting atom to the one-dimensional waveguide mode reaches $\beta \sim 0.999$ \cite{RevModPhys.95.015002}, implying that dissipation into other channels can be neglected in the analysis.
+Furthermore, the coupling efficiency of the superconducting atom to the one-dimensional waveguide mode reaches $\beta \approx 0.999$ \cite{RevModPhys.95.015002}, implying that dissipation into other channels can be neglected in the analysis.
 Additionally, the existence of bound states and their induced dynamical effects has been confirmed experimentally in circuit QED systems \cite{Liu2017,PhysRevX.12.031036,Kannan2020}.
 This implies that our findings can be fully verified with existing experimental technologies.
+Finally, our exact investigation in the full-parameter regime, which reveals the decoherence-suppression effects of both the BOCs and BICs on the giant atoms, is different from that of giant atoms interacting with a two-dimensional coupled cavity lattice in Ref. \cite{PhysRevResearch.6.043222}, which mainly focused on the impact of BICs on giant atom dynamics.

 In summary, we have investigated the strongly coupled quantum electrodynamics between one and two giant atoms and a waveguide formed by an array of coupled-resonator waveguide.
 It has been revealed that the non-Markovian dynamics of the giant atoms exhibits rich behaviors.
 It is interesting to find that these rich behaviors are essentially determined by the feature of the energy spectrum of the composite system consisting of the giant atoms and the electromagnetic environment in the waveguide.
 When the energy spectrum only has a continuum band, all the giant atoms experience a complete decoherence.
 When a bound state either in or out of the continuum band is present in the energy spectrum, the excited-state probabilities of the giant atoms are stabilized to finite values.
 When more bound states in and out of the band are formed, each of the atoms tends to a lossless oscillation with frequencies proportional to the differences between their eigenenergies.
 The separations between the giant atoms and between the coupling points of each giant atom provide a useful dimension in engineering different types and numbers of bound states and thus controlling the decoherence dynamics of the giant atoms.
 Going beyond the widely used Born-Markov and WW approximations, our result refreshes our understanding of the strongly coupled giant-atom waveguide quantum electrodynamics and supplies us with an insightful mechanism to apply giant atoms in quantum interconnect.